Yunika-Bajracharya/Hungry-Hackee-Hunts/README.md

 ## [Demo](https://www.yunikabajracharya.com.np/Hungry-Hackee-Hunts/)

 ## Game Idea
-Hackee, a ground squirrel, wants to get the walnuts from a tree but cannot jump till there.
+**Hackee**, a ground squirrel, wants to get the walnuts from a tree but cannot jump till there.
 There is a set of bars before the tree but they aren’t sorted so, she would first need to find a way to sort the bars.

 There are two levels.